Fault Tolerance for Service Function Chains: Introduction

 \section{Introduction}

-Middleboxes are ubiquitous in networks.
-They provide data link functions to improve performance (e.g., load balancers), security (e.g., firewalls), and application support (e.g., media gateways) \cite{nfv-usecases,Sherry12asurvey,rfc-sfc}.
-Enterprise traffic typically passes through an ordered sequence of middleboxes called a service function chain, or simply a chain \cite{rfc-sfc,simplefying}.
-For instance, traffic from a server can pass through a chain comprised of an intrusion detection system, a firewall, and a network address translator (NAT) before reaching the Internet \cite{nfv-usecases}.
+Middleboxes are widely deployed in enterprise networks, with each providing a specific dataplane function.
+These functions can be composed to meet high-level service requirements by passing traffic through an ordered sequence of middleboxes, forming a service function chain~\cite{rfc-sfc,simplefying}.
+For instance, data center traffic commonly passes through an intrusion detection system, a firewall, and a network address translator before reaching the Internet~\cite{nfv-usecases}.

-The reliability of chains is crucial, and the end-to-end availability of applications and services relies on the fault tolerance of these chains.
-For example in an enterprise network, HTTP traffic is processed by an intrusion detection system (IDS), proxy, and firewall \cite{sekar2011}, and the failure of any of them can cause the system to become unprotected and insecure, and even cause service and application outages.
-Service outages due to failures of a chain severely impact customers and can result in significant financial losses \cite{Potharaju2013, amazon-outage,netflix-outage,google-outage}.

-Traditionally, hardware middleboxes compose a chain whose availability depends on the reliability of these devices.
-A hardware middlebox is developed by a single vendor, and the vendor carefully designs and tests the device to provide built-in reliability using mechanisms such as a redundant power supply and error correcting codes \cite{fault-tolerant-systems}.
-Additionally, a dedicated backup appliance can be deployed for each middlebox to recover from device failure \cite{rollback,Potharaju2013}.

-The high cost and lack of flexibility of proprietary hardware middleboxes motivated the move toward network function virtualization (NFV) \cite{nfv-whitepaper}.
-NFV decouples functions from underlying hardware and implements them in software that runs on commodity hardware.
-NFV's flexible deployment and the diversity of underlying infrastructure have motivated recent work \cite{rollback,pico-replication,stateless,reinforce,chc} to provide fault-tolerant designs for virtualized middleboxes.

-Recent systems have focused on providing fault tolerance for individual middleboxes.
-For a chain, they consider individual middleboxes as fault tolerant units that comprise a fault tolerant chain.
-This design comes at high performance costs.
-Snapshot-based solutions checkpoint the state of a middlebox per packet-batch \cite{reinforce} or periodically (e.g., in 20-200~ms intervals) \cite{rollback,pico-replication}.
-To make a chain fault tolerant, these snapshots must be taken for every middlebox in the chain.
-With longer chains, most packets experience some snapshot related overhead, incurring per middlebox latency from 400~$\mu s$ \cite{reinforce} to 8-9~ms \cite{pico-replication}.
-More importantly, the operation of a middlebox is stalled while it is checkpointing.
-With a moderate snapshot period of 50~ms per middlebox \cite{rollback}, we measured a $\sim$40\% throughput drop going from a single middlebox to a chain of 5 middleboxes (see \sect{ftsfc-in-normal-operation}).
-Moreover, StatelessNF \cite{stateless} and CHC \cite{chc} store middlebox state in a remote data-store, resulting in round-trip network delays in accessing state \cite{nopaxos}.